jakekohlhepp/academic-kickstart/content/publication/organizations/index.md

 +++
-title = "Tasks and the Inner Beauty of Firms"
+title = "The Inner Beauty of Firms"

 # Date first published.
 date = "2022-05-31"